Mihir-Ai-lab/Mihir-Ai-lab/README.md

 I am a Marketing and Business Management professional who is passionate about leveraging Data Science, Hyperledgers, Api & Other Big Data Solutions to build scalable and resilient tech systems.
 I am currently working on developing a Consortium-As-A-Service platform and collaborating on [BFSI codes](https://github.com/Mihir-Ai-lab/BFSI/tree/main "BFSI codes")

-With over a decade of experience in Business Analysis and Branding Strategies and a recent exposure to the BFSI industry, I possess the skills to solve complex problems and drive business growth.
-I enjoy automating tasks and addressing recurring problems to streamline processes.

 ---
 # Tech Stack